oparisy/gdextension-module/README.md

 ### VSCode Compilation
 For the initial build you can run the vscode task `initial-build-extension`.
 This compiles both `godot-cpp` and the extension.
 For all subsequent builds, you only need to run the task `build-extension`.

+## Previous Versions
+Check out the `godot-4.2.1-stable` tag for a Godot 4.2 compatible version.